-- 7.1 In accordance with the provisions of section 58(1)(a)(iii) read with section 59(1)(a), 59(2) and (3) of the Act, DCSA has agreed to pay an administrative penalty in the amount of R8 000 000, 00 (EIGHT MILLION RANDS) in settlement of any contravention of Section 5 (2) of the Act, in relation to the period from 1 September 1999 to date of signature hereof.
-DCSA records that the amount does not exceed 10% of its annual turnover during the preceding financial year. - 7.2 The administrative penalty will be paid not later than thirty (30) business days after the confirmation of this agreement as a Consent Order by the Tribunal. - 7.3 The said amount is payable to the Commission, whose banking details are as follows:
+7.1 In accordance with the provisions of section 58(1)(a)(iii) read with section 59(1)(a), 59(2) and (3) of the Act, Nissan has agreed to pay an administrative penalty in the amount of R6 000 000, 00 (SIX MILLION RANDS) in settlement of any contravention of Section 5 (2) of the Act, in relation to the period from 1 September 1999 to the date of signature hereof.
+Nissan records that the amount does not exceed 10% of its annual turnover during the preceding financial year.

+- 7.2 The administrative penalty will be paid not later than thirty (30) business days after the confirmation of this agreement as a Consent Order by the Tribunal. - 7.3 The penalty amount is to be paid directly to the Commission whose banking details are as follows:

+Bank: ABSA

-Bank: ABSA Name of Account: The Competition Commission Fees Branch Name: Pretoria Branch Code: 323345 Account Number: 4050778576
+Name of Account: The Competition Commission Fees

+Branch Name: Pretoria

+Branch Code: 323345

+Account Number: 4050778576

-7.4 The Commission will pay over the penalty amount to the National Revenue Fund, referred to in section 59(4) of the Act.
+7.4 The Commission will pay over the penalty amount to the National

+Revenue Fund, referred to in Section 59(4) of the Act.

-8. FULL AND FINAL SETTLEMENT
+8 FULL AND FINAL SETTLEMENT

-This Agreement, upon confirmation by the Competition Tribunal, concludes proceedings between the Commission, DCSA and DCSA dealers under Commission Case Number 2004Apr951.
+This Agreement, upon confirmation by the Competition Tribunal, concludes proceedings between the Commission and Nissan under

+Commission Case Number 2004Apr951